Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Calumny/Rustling Grapevine Whispers.md

   - None
 ---
 *Hidden truths speak through silence.*
 The wielder may activate this Evocation whenever she hits or touches another character with [[Calumny]].
 The target’s unspoken secrets vibrate up Calumny’s length, whispering a one- or two-word clue to the target’s most potent or most immediately relevant secret, decided by the Storyteller.
-This adds an automatic success on a read intentions or [[profile character]] roll to uncover that secret.
+This adds an automatic success on a read intentions or [[Profile Character]] roll to uncover that secret.
 Only the wielder hears Calumny’s whispers.

 ## Special activation rules